eshasadia/G5-CommonCrawl/index.md

 # What did we learn?

-- The raw files are very large -- we used `polars` library to
+- The raw files are very large -- we used `polars` library to only read in read specific lines of the data that match our subdomain url.